Oregon State Baseball In The Rankings

 PROMO: Join BeaversEdge.com and get 30 DAYS FREE!

-With the Oregon State baseball team (18-4) coming off a series win over Cal Poly, BeaversEdge looks closer at the national rankings...
+With the Oregon State baseball team (20-6) coming off a 2-2 week that included wins over Washington and Nebraska and a pair of losses to the Cornhuskers, we take a closer look at the national rankings...

-The Beavers return to the diamond on Tuesday in Hillsboro with a matchup with Washington.
+The Beavers return to the diamond Friday at Goss Stadium for a three-game series with UC Irvine...

 • TALK ABOUT IT ON THE DAM BOARD